 What is an Option?

-On July 15, 2019, Uber’s stock was trading at $44.
-If you’re bullish on Uber and think the stock will rise, you could have bought a call with an exercise price of $48 that expires Jan 17, 2020 (that was available on the Robinhood investing app on that day).
-That option cost $3.40, and since it gives you the right to buy 100 shares of Uber for $48 any time before January 17, 2020, it cost $340 (plus fees and commissions).
-That premium is your cost, and you hope that Uber’s price rises above $48.
+On August 1, 2023 Disney’s stock was trading at $89.
+If you are bullish on Disney and think the stock is going to rise, you could buy a call with an exercise price of $100 that expires December 15, 2023.
+That option cost $3.30, and since it gives you the right to buy 100 shares of Disney for $100 any time before December 15, 2023, it cost $330 (plus fees and commissions).
+That premium is your cost, and you hope that Disney’s price rises above $100.
 If it does, you could make a gain.
-If the price increases to $55 (for example), you could exercise the option, buying 100 shares for $48 each even though they’re worth $55 (you’d make some money!).
-If the stock stays below $48 through the expiration, that option won’t have any value for you and you’ll lose the $340.
+If the price increases to $105 (for example), you could exercise the option, buying 100 shares for $100 each even though they’re worth $105.
+If the stock stays below $100 through the expiration, that option won’t have any value for you and you’ll lose the $330.

-An option is actually a legally-binding contract – it ties the buyer and the seller of the option to do certain things.
-The buyer gets the right to buy or sell, per the option contract, and since there’s value for that, she pays the seller a premium.
-The seller has made a promise to buy or sell the stock at a certain price, until a certain expiration date, if the buyer exercises it.
+An option is actually a legally-binding contract – it grants rights to the buyer and obligates the seller of the option to do certain things.
+The buyer gets the right to buy or sell, per the option contract, and since there’s value for that, the buyer pays the seller a premium.
+On the other side of the transaction, the seller has an obligation to buy or sell the underlying stock at a certain price, until a certain expiration date — that is, if the buyer exercises their rights under the contract.

 Options can be in the money, at the money, or out of the money.